Pratikshinde55/Terraform-AWS-EC2_EBS_provisioner/README.md

  ![teraf](https://github.com/Pratikshinde55/Terraform-AWSprovider-webserver-configuration/assets/145910708/02a301de-75e0-4bde-8d33-bbfd7f03fd7f)

- ⚡Step-4 :(EC2-instance block)
+ ⚡Step-4 : (EC2-instance block)

-ami : his specifies the Amazon Machine Image (AMI) ID to use for launching the EC2 instance.
+ami : specifies the Amazon Machine Image (AMI) ID to use for launching the EC2 instance.

 key_name : This specifies the name of the key pair to use for SSH authentication when accessing the EC2 instance.